About the Tour

 Overnight Location: Kyoto

-We will then venture to the Teramachi and Shin Kyogoku Shopping arcades.
-If you need to pick up some added souvenirs now is the time.
-Contained here is also the Nishiki Market – another famous Japanese market and a perfect place to see Japanese fish for sale along with candies and many restaurants.
+There is of course, tonnes of shopping in and around Kyoto station (and a good example of a Japanese department store is Yodobashi just down the block).
+More shopping can be seen by venturing to the Teramachi and Shin Kyogoku Shopping arcades.
+If you need to pick up some souvenirs this area is excellent for that, but also contained here is the Nishiki Market – another famous Japanese market and a perfect place for lunch.

 Dr T’s Take: Kyoto has everything to offer – the only problem will be deciding what to choose!